bbbradsmith/lotwtool/readme.txt

 that was accidentally left in the ROM, in the same format as the actual title screen.
 Unfortunately its CHR tiles seem to have been lost, but access is provided in this editor for the curious.

+If you figure out what monster byte 7 does, please let me know!

 Requirements